-Going to see one of the best musicals in London is truly a unique experience, especially if you are planning a trip to London.
-Some of the most famous musicals in London such as The Lion King, Wicked, Les Miserables and Mamma Mia have been running in London’s best theatres in the West End for years.
+Going to one of the best musicals in London is truly a unique experience, especially if you are planning a trip to London.
+Some of the most famous musicals in London, such as The Lion King, Wicked, Les Miserables and Mamma Mia, have been running in London’s best theatres in the West End for years.

-Top 15 Musicals in London 2019
+Top 15 Musicals in London

-The multi award-winning musical The Lion King in London’s West End was the first musical we ever saw when we first moved to London, and it’s still one of our favourites.
-The classical Disney film has been brought to life on stage and it is absolutely magical.
-Stunning special effects and wonderful costumes, you will sing along to all the songs and realise that you still remember all the words!
-Wonderful costumes and magical special effects.
-If you are planning on taking children to a musical in London I would definitely recommend the Lion King.
+The multi-award-winning musical The Lion King in London’s West End was the first musical we ever saw when we first moved to London, and it’s still one of our favourites.
+The classical Disney film has been brought to life on stage, and it is even more magical than you expect.

-Theatre Information: Disney’s Lion King takes place at the Lyceum Theatre in London’s West End.
+Theatre Information: Disney’s Lion King is at the Lyceum Theatre in London’s West End.
 This theatre is very close to Covent Garden and The Strand.
-It’s one of London´s biggest theatres, with a total capacity for 2105 people, and the seats are mainly distributed in two tiers: Stalls and Grand Circle.
+It’s one of London´s biggest theatres, with a total capacity of 2105 people, and the seats are mainly distributed in two tiers: Stalls and Grand Circle.

 You will discover the untold story of the friendship of two girls who meet at sorcery school.
 A fascinating story about witches and magic, with mouth-opening costumes and brilliant songs, making it unsurprisingly one of the best musicals in London.
 It´s one of the best musicals in London for kids.

-Theatre Information: The musical Wicked in London takes place at the Apollo Victoria Theatre, which is located next to London Victoria Underground and Rail Station.
+Theatre Information: The musical Wicked in London takes place at the Apollo Victoria Theatre, located next to London Victoria Underground and Rail Station.
 The theatre has a seating capacity of 2300 people, and the seats are distributed in two tiers.
 There are also many restaurants and hotels around the area.

 This musical tells the story of a mysterious ghost that has fallen in love with a beautiful chorus singer and haunts the Paris Opera, with eye-popping special effects and lavish costumes.

 Theatre Information: The Phantom of the Opera musical in London takes place at the Her Majesty’s Theatre, located next to Trafalgar Square and Leicester Square in London’s West End.
 The nearest tube station is Leicester Square.

-Theatre Information: Matilda the musical in London is at the Cambridge Theatre in Covent Garden.
+Theatre Information: Matilda, the musical in London, is at the Cambridge Theatre in Covent Garden.
 The nearest tube station is Covent Garden.

 It tells a story of love, friendship and identity set on a beautiful Greek Island through the timeless songs of ABBA.
-A funny comedy whose success has entertained the London public more than 15 consecutive years.
+A funny comedy whose success has entertained the London public for more than 15 consecutive years.

 Theatre Information: The musical Mamma Mia in London is at the Novello Theatre in London’s West End, near Covent Garden and Somerset House.